apostolis450/Security-in-Systems-Services/Assignment2/README.md

 Author : Zacharopoulos Apostolos
 Date   : 15/11/2020
 ##
-1. For the first part of this assignment I had to interfere in fopen function so I can collect the requested data. **actionsLogger** function serves the functionality of keeping the record and write it into logfile.
+1. For the first part of this assignment I had to interfere in **fopen** function so I can collect the requested data._logger.so_ library is created and we preload  it to achieve our goal.  **actionsLogger** function serves the functionality of keeping the record and write it into logfile.
 Data collected:  **userID, date & time of action, users permissions (using errno.h lib)** Same thing for everyone calling the fwrite function.